Why positive customer experiences start with employees who care

 But don’t limit your empathy-building to customer stories.
 There are many more ways you can connect people to their purpose in order for them to do their best work.

-To help, we’ve put together a quick guide that will start the conversation about what your people need in order to grow and contribute meaningfully:
+To help, we’ve put together a quick guide that you can download and share with your team that will start the conversation about what your people need in order to grow and contribute meaningfully:

 Of course, improving Employee Experience isn’t a blanket approach.
 Particular teams and some individuals may need a more tailored journey, and on-the-ground organisational specialists should be employed to diagnose and address embedded empathy gaps.